-The Bodum Pebo coffee maker is a finely crafted product from Scandinavia.
+Bodum Pebo Vacuum Coffee Maker is the best vacuum coffee maker.
 Known for its clean, simplistic design, it’s no wonder it’s a favorite at popular coffee shops like Starbucks!
 Formerly known as Bodum Santos, the Pebo Vacuum Coffee Machine uses a classic design that delivers quality performance and a clean, minimalist aesthetic.

 The Bodum Pebo is a stovetop siphon system, where the lower chamber is flat so it can be placed directly over the heat source.
 It is made of two firmly attached glass bowls, can brew a perfect cup of coffee in 5-11 minutes.
 With a capacity of 1 liter and a minimum brewing capacity of 0.5 liters, this sous vide coffee maker is ideal for small households.
 If you are looking to entertain large groups, remember that Bodum’s “ 8 cup ” designation refers to the delicate 4.25 oz / 125 ml tumblers and not the 8 oz ontdupois cup. big or small, it is for everyone.
 And it gets better, it brews in just 5-10 minutes and during brewing the temperature and timing are perfectly calibrated.